 - Single-car accidents, such as crashing into a telephone pole

-- Crashes involving pedestrians and bicyclists
+- Crashes involving pedestriansand bicyclists

-Proving Fault In Texting And Driving Cases
+Proving Fault In Texting And Driving Accidents

-Why You Need An Attorney
+Why You Need a Texting and Driving Accident Attorney

 Proving any personal injury claim can be challenging to do on your own.
 Insurance companies are not looking out for your best interests, and often try to offer minimal settlements or attempt to deny valid claims.
-Our texting and driving accident lawyers are experienced in accurately valuing personal injury claims.
-We can help you recover maximum compensation for damages such as:
+In Alabama, if you are found to be even 1% at fault for an accident, you may not receive any compensation at all, so insurers do everything in their power to deflect blame onto you instead of their insured.

 - Past and future medical expenses